Vegan for the animals.

 They love and appreciate their lives in the same way you and I do.

 Animals have rich and fulfilling emotional and social lives!
-They love and appreciate their lives in the same way you and I do.
-They play in the sun, scuffle in the dirt, run from danger and sacrifice themselves to protect their young.
-The emotional bonds between them have been scientifically verified and we know we can form bonds with them ourselves.
-We could bond with farm animals just like cats and dogs if we wanted.
+They value their lives in the same way we do.
+They play, scuffle in the dirt, run from danger and sacrifice themselves to protect their young.
+The emotional bonds between animals have been scientifically verified and we know we can form bonds with them ourselves.
+We could bond with farmed animals just like cats and dogs if we wanted.

 Is eating meat ethical?